bogadrian/gatsby-final/src/posts/nov-2020/how-i-got-my-dream-software-job.md

 So, I found myself searching for how JavaScript is implemented in GTM.

-#All that what comes after, is just story.
+#All that comes after, is just story.

 I started to learn more and more JavaScript.